stanley-gu/standardsCh/chapter.md

 without human supervision.
 COPASI uses its own file format to store models, however like all the tools discussed here, it can import and export SBML.
 One of its undoubted strengths is optimization and parameter fitting which it inherited from its predecessor.
-It has an unique ability to optimize on a great variety of different criteria including metrics such as eigenvalues, transient times etc.
+It has a unique ability to optimize on a great variety of different criteria including metrics such as eigenvalues, transient times etc.
 This makes COPASI extremely flexible for optimization problems.
 Installation is very simple and entails using a one-click installer.
 Although the source code to